azamjb/HealthMate/README.md

 ## Posture Correction and Awareness 🪑

-Wellness Wally uses advanced AI posture detection to alert you when your posture needs adjustment.
+Wellness Wally uses computer vision to alert you when your posture needs adjustment.
 By monitoring your sitting habits, it helps you maintain a healthier posture throughout your workday, reducing strain and potential discomfort.

 ## Screen Time Management ⏰